MoorjaniLab/rolloff/README.md

 ROLLOFF is a method for estimating the time of admixture.
 Here we provide the implementation included in Moorjani et al. 2011
-<a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1001373">Reconstructing Roma History from Genome-Wide Data</a>

-<a  href=https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1001373>  </a>.
-An earlier version of ROLLOFF was released as part of ADMIXTOOLS and can be downloaded from <a href="https://github.com/DReichLab/AdmixTools"> here </a>.
+<a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1001373">Reconstructing Roma History from Genome-Wide Data</a>.
+An earlier version of ROLLOFF introduced in <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1001373">Moorjani et al. 2011</a> and released as part of ADMIXTOOLS and can be downloaded from <a href="https://github.com/DReichLab/AdmixTools"> here </a>.
 Moorjani et al. 2013 found that the statistic used in earlier paper could be biased under certain conditions.
 In this implementation, we remove the bias by computing a weighted ancestry covariance.
 Details can be found in Moorjani et al. 2013.

 #### Installation